 SWENSON GRANITE FAQs

-We have retail locations in Concord and Amherst NH, Westbrook ME, Medway, Rowley and Hanover MA, Newtown CT, and North Kingstown, RI.
+We have retail locations in Concord and Amherst NH, Westbrook ME, Medway, Rowley and Hanover MA and Newtown CT.
 For full contact information (address, phone, fax and email) for all of our stores, click here.

 Woodbury Gray: Salt and Pepper gray granite, tight grain, consistent color.